ChrispusGatia/cityeye/content/collections/privacy_policy/privacy-policy.md

   -
     id: lxk044r4
     card_title: 'Individual Rights'
     card_description: 'You have certain rights regarding your personal data under the GDPR, including the right to access, rectify, information, object, rectification, data portability and delete your information.
-If you have any questions or requests regarding your data, please contact us at [dpo@cityeyehospital.or.ke](dpo@cityeyehospital.or.ke){:target="_blank"}'
+If you have any questions or requests regarding your data, please contact us at [dpo@cityeyehospital.or.ke](mailto:dpo@cityeyehospital.or.ke)'
     type: new_set
     enabled: true
   -